alladinian/Visionaire/README.md

 - **SwiftUI extensions** for helping you **rapidly visualize results** (great for evaluation).

 ## Installation
 `Visionaire` is provided as a Swift Package.
-You can add it to your project
+You can add it to your project via [this repository's address](https://github.com/alladinian/Visionaire).

 ## Supported Vision Tasks